 It takes a special book to be chosen as a One Book, One Chicago selection, and through the years, we’ve read some extraordinary stories together as a city.
 It might surprise you to know that not everyone thinks all of our past One Book, One Chicago titles are as special as we do.
 In fact, several of them have been challenged or banned across the country!

-This week, as we celebrate our freedom to read during Banned Books Week, exercise that freedom and check out a One Book title that has faced a challenge or ban, according to the American Library Association.
+This season, as we celebrate Freedom To Read, why not exercise that freedom and check out a One Book title that has faced a challenge or ban, according to the American Library Association.

 To Kill A Mockingbird, the inaugural One Book title, was written in 1957 and addresses civil rights and social injustice.